 - Prohibitions.
-Runoff from the following areas may not be infiltrated and may not qualify as contributing to meeting the requirements of this section unless demonstrated to meet the conditions identified in section 98-407(d)(3)f.: - Areas associated with a tier 1 industrial facility identified in Wisconsin Administrative Code § NR 216.21 (2)(a), including storage, loading and parking.
+Runoff from the following areas may not be infiltrated and may not qualify as contributing to meeting the requirements of this section unless demonstrated to meet the conditions identified in section 98-407(d)(3)f.
+S. 07 (4)(c)6: - i.
+Areas associated with a tier 1 industrial facility identified in Wisconsin Administrative Code § s.
+NR 216.21 -(2)(a), including storage, loading and parking.
 Rooftops may be infiltrated with the concurrence of the regulatory authority. - ii.
-Storage and loading areas of a tier 2 industrial facility identified in Wisconsin Administrative Code § NR 216.21 (2)(b). - iii.
-Fueling and vehicle maintenance areas.
-Runoff from rooftops of fueling and vehicle maintenance areas may be infiltrated with the concurrence of the regulatory authority. - 2.
-Exemptions.
-Runoff from the following areas may be credited toward meeting the requirement when infiltrated, but the decision to infiltrate runoff from these source areas is optional: - i.
-Parking areas and access roads less than 5,000 square feet for commercial development. - ii.
-Parking areas and access roads less than 5,000 square feet for industrial development not subject to the Prohibitions under subsection (1).
+Storage and loading areas of a tier 2 industrial facility identified in Wisconsin Administrative Code § s.
+NR 216.21 (2)(b).